-I classify my research interest to fall within the philosophy of statistics and the philosophy of social science, where I critically discuss social-scientific practices from the perspective of statistical analysis.
+My research interest includes general philosophy of science, philosophy of statistics, and philosophy of social science.
+My work examines social-scientific practices from the perspective of statistical analysis.
 Since a scientific method is only good insofar as it generates data that enables valid statistical inferences from which conclusions suitable to inform real-world applications can be drawn, philosophical discussions of scientific methods must not lose sight of data analysis and real-world application.
 For more information, please see research.

 I have secondary interests in epistemology (both formal and traditional), machine learning, and logic.

 I received my Ph.D. in philosophy from the Department of Logic and Philosophy of Science at UC- Irvine in 2021.
 I possess a MA degree in philosophy from Simon Fraser University and a Bachelor’s in both psychology and philosophy from the University of British Columbia.